willphan1712000/project-bio/README.md

 - This project also uses an abstraction layer over calling api endpoint to other servers to get resources (microservice architecture) called APIClient.php, and have external services implement this abstraction

-- When calling api endpoints, each api controller inherits APIAbstract or APISecret to protect the api routes itself
+- When calling api endpoints, each api controller inherits API public, which requires only secret key to get and modify resources and API private, which requires authentication and authorization to get and modify resources

-- Model Migration
+- Model Migration command

 ```linux
 ./vendor/bin/doctrine-migrations diff && ./vendor/bin/doctrine-migrations migrate